-The main reason why we should not feed raccoons is to prevent them from trespassing on our possessions.
+The main reason why we should not feed raccoons is to prevent them from trespassing on our stuff.
 What’s more, the reason why we don’t want raccoons on our properties is since raccoons cause difficulties.
 If you were to feed raccoons, they will begin to associate your property as a source of food.
 Since raccoons are intelligent, they’ll return night after night, looking for more food.
 This is where the problem comes into play.

 Dangers and Risks

 When raccoons begin to explore our territories on a regular basis, they become comfortable and familiar with its environment.
 They may even consider your property their particular land.
 While this occurs, raccoons are more optimistic and inclined to be a threat to some pets or individual contact.
 Raccoons can carry infectious diseases, germs, and bacteria which they can transmit through saliva, blood, snacks, and even scrapes.
-If a pet or person gets too close, or they too close to them, a raccoon may feel threatened.
+If a pet or person gets too close, or they are too close to them, a raccoon may feel threatened.

-Another major reason why we do not want raccoons visiting our yards is since they cause a enormous quantity of structural and landscaping damages.
+Another major reason why we do not want raccoons visiting our yards is since they cause an enormous quantity of structural and landscaping damages.
 Raccoons have nimble paws and dexterous claws that allow them to easily start, pry, pull, and push.
 These maneuvers can get them access to roofs, attics, crawl spaces, garages, sheds, and much more.
 From there, the damages can only get worse.
-By way of instance, attic insulation is torn down from the walls for nesting, or soiled with raccoon droppings, ceiling tiles discolor from raccoon urine, foul odors seep into the living areas, roof shingles have been torn off, siding is torn off, baseboards are pried from the walls, and much more.
+For instance, attic insulation is torn down from the walls for nesting, or soiled with raccoon droppings, ceiling tiles discolor from raccoon urine, foul odors seep into the living areas, roof shingles have been torn off, siding is torn off, baseboards are pried from the walls, and much more.

-Feeding raccoons is like sending them an invitation to make your house their property.
+Feeding raccoons is like sending them an invitation to make your house their house.
 Damages from raccoons are costly, and can on occasion call for whole room renovations or large repairs.
 Protect yourself, your loved ones, your pets, and your house with accountable pest management.
 This means never feeding wild raccoons and contacting a neighborhood raccoon control firm if you spot any on or around your premises.